Saidsp19/sidecar/README.md

 ## Linux Fedora 27 Installation Notes

-Originally, I developed the software on both macOS and Debian.
+Originally, I developed the software on both macOS and openSUSE.
 For kicks, I tried and succeeded getting most of the code and apps built on a Fedora 27 installation.
 This was a bit more involved than the macOS install described below, but it does work.
 The following packages are needed on the system:

 * ace (6.5.8) (see [https://download.opensuse.org/repositories/devel:/libraries:/ACE:/micro/](https://download.opensuse.org/repositories/devel:/libraries:/ACE:/micro/) for RPMs)
+* ace-devel
 * autoconf
 * avahi-compat-libdns_sd (0.7-11)
 * avahi-compat-libdns_sd-devel (0.7-11)